laurencelundblade/QCBOR/doc/Numbers.md

 part of the dCBOR requirements.

+@anchor NaNs

 ## NaNs

-NaNs have been a subtle, complicated and controversial issue in the design of CBOR.
-See the appendix in draft-cbor-serialization for detailed background information.
+NaNs have been a subtle, complicated, and controversial issue in the design of CBOR.
+For detailed background, see the appendix in draft-cbor-serialization.

-The large majority of applications can just not use NaNs at all.
-Their primary purpose is local use inside to represent the result of division by zero.
-They are not usually transmitted in protocols.

-One use for them in protocols is to indicate an absent value.
-NULL can be used instead.
-It also works in JSON, where NaN does not.
+Most protocols don't use NaNs, and they can be generally ignored.
+If decoding a floating-point value yields NAN (see <math.h>), it can be usually considered an error.
+That said, QCBOR provides good support for NaNs.

-The simplest case of a NaN in a protocol is a queit NaN.
-While NaN's with payloads carry extra bits, a quiet NaN does not.
-All the serializations for CBOR and versions of QCBOR handle this just fine.
+The simplest case is a quiet NaN.
+Unlike NaNs with payloads, quiet NaNs do not carry extra bits.
+All CBOR serialization types and all versions of QCBOR support quiet NaNs, which are represented by the constant NAN from <math.h>.
-Just pass NAN to AddDouble().
-GetDouble() returns a NAN.

-All the complicatations arise when NaNs have payloads, when they carry extra bits.
-The recommendation is to not make use of NaN payloads, but if you must, read on.
+Complications arise with NaNs that include payloads (sometimes called non-trivial NaNs).
+These carry extra bits and are not widely supported.
+The recommendation is not to make use of NaN payloads, but if you must, read on.

-Because Nan's with payloads are so seldom and poorly supported in most CBOR libraries and even in C compilers, you must enable there use for each instance of the encoder or decoder by setting XXX and XXX.
+Because NaNs with payloads are rarely used and inconsistently supported across CBOR libraries and programming languages, QCBOR discourages their use.
+Support must be explicitly enabled on a per-instance basis by setting @ref QCBOR_ENCODE_CONFIG_ALLOW_NAN_PAYLOAD and @ref QCBOR_DECODE_MODE_ALLOW_NAN_PAYLOADS.

-To encode a NaN with a payload, first you must construct it.
-The C language doesn't have library or languages facilities to do it, so you have to do it manually with shifts and masks.
-This requires familiarity with the details of IEEE 754.
+To encode a NaN with a payload, you must first construct it manually.
+The C language does not provide standard facilities for this, so it requires bit-level manipulation using shifts and masks, along with a solid understanding of IEEE 754 floating-point representation.

-In QCBOR v2, call QCBORENcode_AddDoubleRaw() or
+In QCBOR v2, use QCBOREncode_AddDoubleRaw() or
-QCBORENcode_AddFloatRaw() to encode the double or float you constructed with a NaN payload.
-QCBORDecode_GetNext() and QCBORDEcode_GetDouble() will return NaNs with payloads.
+QCBOREncode_AddFloatRaw() to encode a float or double containing a NaN payload.
+On decoding, QCBORDecode_VGetNext() and QCBORDecode_GetDouble() will return NaNs with payloads if they have been allowed.

-NaN handling in QCBOR v1 is in accordance with RFC 8949, particularly preferred serialization.
-In v2 it is in accordance with draft-cbor-serialization, particularly ordinary serialization.
-The difference is solely in how NaNs with payloads, non-trivial NaNs are handled.
+NaN handling differs slightly between QCBOR versions.
+QCBOR v1 follows RFC 8949, particularly its “preferred serialization” rules.
+QCBOR v2 follows draft-cbor-serialization, including “preferred-plus serialization.”
+The distinction primarily affects how NaNs with payloads are treated.

+If you are thinking about NaN payloads, really, really don't.
+Try some meditation or medication.
+Join a cult.
+A cult is probably better than NaN payloads.
+I've wasted part of my life on NaN payloads.
+You should not.

+### Protocol Design

+It is my opinion that protocols should avoid NaNs.

+Instead, use null to indicate that a value is absent or invalid.
+This approach is consistent with how missing or erroneous values are represented for CBOR integers, and it aligns with JSON, which does not support NaNs.
+If a protocol is intended to work across both CBOR and JSON, null is the more portable and interoperable choice.

+Even more so, protocols should avoid non-trivial NaNs.
+Other protocol structures can easily be invented to do what they do.
+Non-trivial NaN support is poor in most programming languages, unevenly supported in CBOR libraries, and doesn't work in JSON.

 ## Compile-Time Floating-Point Configuration